nordic-institute/X-Road-code-samples/full-samples/xrd4j/README.md

 ## How to Try

-Checkout the code, update the correct Example Adapter service URL in ```Main.java:18```, compile the code and execute the generated ```xrd4j-example-client-0.0.1-SNAPSHOT.jar``` file.
+Checkout the code, start Example Adapter service, update the correct Example Adapter service URL in ```Main.java:18```, compile the code and execute the generated ```xrd4j-example-client-0.0.1-SNAPSHOT.jar``` file.

 ```